 - Explaining how your offer was calculated

 Selling to an investor or flipper for cash is a fast, no-hassle process.
-The deal can close in as few as 1-2 weeks and you don’t have to worry about repairs or closing costs.
+The deal can close in as few as one to two weeks, and you don’t have to worry about repairs or closing costs.

 iBuyers offer the best of both worlds: They pay closer to fair market value than cash buyer companies, and they allow you to sell almost instantly, or on your own timeline.

-Most iBuyers deduct money from their final offer to cover repairs, but this means you can sell without having to complete any repairs.
+Most iBuyers deduct money from their final offer to cover repairs (1–2%, but it varies by home) and service fees (5% or more), but this means you can sell without having to prep your home first.

 Selling to iBuyers comes with restrictions, so they’re not a viable option for most home sellers:

 - They have strict criteria for homes they’ll purchase, so anything built before 1930 or in poor condition probably won’t qualify for an offer.